EGI-Federation/documentation/CONTRIBUTING.md

 1. A maintainer will review your code and merge it if no changes are necessary.
    Your change will be merged into the repository's `master` branch.
-1. If a maintainer has feedback or questions on your changes they they will set `request changes` in the review and provide an explanation.
+1. If a maintainer has feedback or questions on your changes then they will set `request changes` in the review and provide an explanation.

 ## Using git